 HQMF R1 STU1 was balloted in the September 2009 ballot cycle as a DSTU; it was supported by volunteer efforts and through the NQF contract with the US Department of Health and Human Services (HHS) to promote the effective use of EHR systems.
 The DSTU period for HQMF R1 STU1 was two years.

 HQMF R1 STU2 was sponsored by the Center for Clinical Standards and Quality of CMS in partnership with HL7 and the Office of the National Coordinator (ONC).
 A driver for developing HQMF R1 STU2 was the need to make HQMF more amenable to automated machine processing.
 ONC’s Standards and Interoperability (S&I) Framework Query Health Technical Workgroup co-hosted project meetings.
 This IG is developed based on the normative release of HQMF R1 that was published in June of 2017 5.

+The FHIR Clinical Reasoning module replaces HQMF by defining the quality measure structure.

 1.9 Other Related Tools and Standards

-This section describes other tools, standards, and resources related to electronic Clinical Quality Measures.
+This section describes other tools, standards, and resources related to electronic Clinical Quality Measures as established in the US for implementation at least through 2020.

 1.9.1 Quality Data Model